Frednakilya/alx-system_engineering-devops/0x00-shell_basics/README.md

 deleting the file betty
 deleting directory
-Write a script that changes the working directory to the previous one Write a script that lists all files
+Write a script that changes the working directory to the previous one Write a script that lists all files scripts that prints a name of a file type